The restriction to these four team types acts as a powerful template for effective organization design.

 Organizing Agile Teams and ARTs: Team Topologies at Scale

 SAFe Principle #10 – Organize around value, guides enterprises to organize people and teams around one goal: the continuous delivery of value to the customer.
 But to do so, they must consider how best to design their Agile Teams and Release Trains (ARTs).
 Traditionally, this has been accomplished in various ways: organizing around features, components, source of funding, even geography, etc. Each approach has the goal of bringing people and cross-functional skills together to enhance flow, throughput of value, and even the joy of work.

 Until now, organizing by feature and component has been the standard approach for teams and trains within SAFe, and Agile more generally.

-In their book Team Topologies, Mathew Skelton and Manuel Pais have advanced the thinking around team design.
+In their book Team Topologies, Matthew Skelton and Manuel Pais have advanced the thinking around team design.
 Specifically, they provide insights on how to organize solution builders around four fundamental team ‘topologies’: stream-aligned, complicated subsystem, platform, and enabling teams.
 Each team topology has specific behaviors and responsibilities.
 By restricting team design to the four fundamental team topologies, the organization can use proven patterns to promote flow and deliver value faster.

 This article describes these team topologies and applies them to Agile teams in the context of SAFe, and then extends them to the organization of ARTs.
 Doing so provides new and enhanced scaling patterns for organizations developing even the largest and most complex software and cyber-physical systems.

 For context, any Solution can be thought of from two perspectives:

 - The value perspective, which is defined by the features it delivers to customers and end users.

 - The technical perspective, which is how the architectural components of the system interact to implement that functionality.